Types Of Real Estate Investments: Everything You Need To Know

 Raw land refers to a property with absolutely nothing on it – buildings, paths, crops or otherwise.
 Undeveloped land tends to be cheaper to invest in than developed land, and like other examples of real property, it appreciates in value over time as well.
 You can also use a land loan to purchase raw land, especially if you plan on developing it.

-Many raw land investors lease their properties to farmers for agricultural purposes or seek out properties with potential for future development to sell at an appreciated value later.
+Many raw land investors lease their properties to farmers for agricultural purposes or seek out properties with potential for future development to sell later at an appreciated value.

 - Raw land is easy to acquire, compared to many other investments.
 It’s much lower in cost than developed land or commercial or residential properties.